assyrianic/Tagha/README.md

 ## Help

-If you need help or have any question, you can reach on the #tagha channel through discord (https://discord.gg/2NKFgPS) Simply drop a message or your question and you'll be reached in no time!
+If you need help or have any question, you can reach on the `#taghavm` channel through discord (https://discord.gg/2NKFgPS) Simply drop a message or your question and you'll be reached in no time!

 ## Installation